-The agreement is with Mater Academy, Inc. through June 30, 2027, and unless terminated by the board shall be renewed along with any renewals to the charter agreement.
-During the year ended June 30, 2022, the School incurred \$4,500 in fees and had prepaid fees of \$13,838 related to this agreement.
+The agreement is with Mater Academy, Inc. through June 30, 2028, and unless terminated by the board, will have the option to renew for an additional five year period.
+During the year ended June 30, 2023, the School incurred \$740,700 in fees related to this agreement.